santiram/AirtificialIntellegencePCa/README.md

 # AirtificialIntellegence

-This is the airtificial intellegence reposotory where i had implemented some of the airtificial intellegence algorithm in it
+This is the airtificial intellegence reposotory where i had implemented some of the artificial intelligence algorithm in it